cladam/cladam.github.io/_posts/2025-11-25-psycological-safety.md

 2. **Name the waste.**
 3. **Remove the waste.**

-> If we can see the waste, we can name it.
+"If we can see the waste, we can name it."
-> If we can name it, we can remove it.
+"If we can name it, we can remove it."

 That is how you build a high-performing team.